Height: | 370.34+ ft | (112.88+ m) | Elevation: | 600 ft (183 m) | GPS Latitude: | 41.25669 |

 From U.S. Highway 101 just north of Orick, turn onto Bald Hills Road and drive 0.3 mi (0.5 km) to the Redwood Creek Trail sign.
 Turn right at the sign and drive 0.5 mi (0.8 km) to the Redwood Creek trailhead parking lot.

 Hike: GPS-assisted navigation is recommended for this hike.
 From the parking lot, cross the wooden bridge at the trailhead and hike south 2.7 mi (4.3 km) along Redwood Creek Trail toward Elam Creek.
 Just after the trail crosses Hayes Creek, less than 1.0 mi (1.6 km) from the trailhead, you will see Redwood Creek on your right.
-Continue south along the trail until you reach the seasonal footbridge which crosses Redwood Creek 1.5 mi (2.4 km) from the trailhead.
-Cross Redwood Creek, return to the trail, and continue hiking south another 1.2 mi (1.9 km), past McArthur Creek and under a fallen tree, to Elam Creek.
-Just before the lower Elam Creek bridge (turn around if you reach this bridge), turn right/west at the Redwood Creek Trail sign on your left and the Orick Horse Trail sign on your right and hike west 0.1 mi (0.2 km) along the short spur trail, past the Elam Horse Camp and stable to the junction with Elam Creek Loop Trail (also known as Overnight Loop Trail).
-Continue straight past the trail junction and hike west 0.2 mi (0.3 km) along the Elam Creek Loop Trail to the upper Elam Creek bridge.
-140 ft (43 m) past the bridge, just before you reach a small gully, exit the trail to the right and follow an old logging road up and away from the creek.
-Where the logging road veers left/south (away from Elam Creek), exit the logging road to the right and, using a GPS device, hike southwest 0.4 mi (0.6 km) off-trail toward Orion, keeping some distance from the creek to avoid excessive underbrush and numerous fallen logs nearby.
-Cross Elam Creek and hike west 0.1 mi (0.2 km) to Orion.
-After visiting Orion, hike north 900 ft (274 m) off-trail to Gulch Tower.
+Continue south along the trail until you reach the seasonal footbridge which crosses Redwood Creek 1.7 mi (2.7 km) from the trailhead.
+Cross Redwood Creek, return to the trail, and continue hiking south another 1.0 mi (1.6 km), past McArthur Creek and under a fallen tree, to Elam Creek.
+Just before the lower Elam Creek bridge (turn around if you reach this bridge), turn right/west at the Redwood Creek Trail sign on your left and the Orick Horse Trail sign on your right and hike west 0.1 mi (0.2 km) along the short spur trail, past Elam Camp and stable, to the junction with Elam Creek Loop Trail (also known as Overnight Loop Trail).
+Continue straight past the trail junction and hike west 0.2 mi (0.3 km) along the Elam Creek Loop Trail to the upper Elam Creek bridge and your first view of Daedalus and Icarus.
+140 ft (43 m) past the bridge, just before you reach a small gully, exit the trail to the right and follow an old logging road southwest/uphill 350 ft (106 m).
+Where the logging road veers left/south (away from Elam Creek), near 41.26114 -124.03161, exit the logging road to the right, using a GPS device, hike southwest 0.4 mi (0.6 km) off-trail, past Daedalus, Helios, and Icarus and across Elam Creek, to Orion.
+After visiting Orion, hike northeast 0.4 mi (0.6 km) off-trail to Daedalus and Icarus, hike north 900 ft (274 m) off-trail to Gulch Tower, or hike northeast 0.3 mi (0.5 km) off-trail to Helios.

 View Orion Tree location in Google Maps